Dumb Things People Do When They're Sick

 - You double up on cold meds.
 If a regular dose helps you feel better, won’t taking twice as much get you on the road to recovery twice as fast?
 Nope.
-“You have to be careful, and you have to know what you’re doing when you take medication,” says Schachter.
-“Medications have side effects.”
+Even over-the-counter (OTC) medications an be dangerous if you take too much.
+Talk to your doctor or pharmacist and follow the dosing instructions carefully.
 In some cases, serious complications may arise if you take more than the instructed amount—or take more than one type of medication at a time.
 Many cold and flu medicines are combinations, so you risk getting too much of a particular active ingredient when you take more than one medication.
-For example, if you take a multi-purpose cold medicine and decide to chase it down with a separate decongestant, you may inadvertently ingest more than the recommended 9 gram dosage of acetaminophen, which could cause acute liver damage.
-People with high blood pressure should also make sure they’re not overdoing it on decongestants, which work by tightening blood vessels and may raise blood pressure if taken in excess.3
+For example, if you take a multi-purpose cold medicine and decide to chase it down with a separate decongestant, you may accidently take too much acetaminophen, which could cause acute liver damage.2 People with high blood pressure should also make sure they’re not overdoing it on decongestants, which work by tightening blood vessels and may raise blood pressure if taken in excess.

 This material is provided for informational use only and should not be construed as medical, legal, financial, or other professional advice or used in place of consulting a licensed professional.
 You should consult with an applicable licensed professional to determine what is right for you.